Beyond 'DEIS Impact Week

 Social justice.
 It’s one of four pillars of Brandeis University, and is an ethos that permeates a great deal of what happens on campus.
-“What if…” asked a student in an early planning meeting in 2011 for what became ‘DEIS Impact.
+“What if…” asked a student in an early planning meeting in 2011 for what became ‘DEIS Impact (short for BranDEIS).
 What if we had a festival of social justice?
 What if clubs and professors from all around campus came together to examine what “social justice” really means from a variety of perspectives, and to celebrate the ways Brandeisians contribute to making the world better?

 Thus was born ‘DEIS Impact!
 Exploring social justice on campus and around the world — a unique collaboration between the Student Union and the International Center for Ethics, Justice and Public Life.